 It's still sadly still true.

-Uh and Republicans just don't understand the power of the media.
+And Republicans just don't understand the power of the media.

-It really is, because it's you're right, it's an opportunity.
+It really is because you're right.

-People and people want to hear from politicians.
+And people want to hear from politicians.

 They want dirty air and water and want to kill grandma.

-That's their that's their narrative.
+That's their narrative.

-They really are, and that you you see this over and over again.
+And you see this over and over again.

-The other is there's this proposed pledge in the to the Navy that is crazy that that would have every person in the Navy pledging to understand uh in some complex language that nobody understands, and it's all these left-wing uh people who are out there, the sort of woke elite who want to impose on the rest of us uh their vision of reality.
+The other is there's this proposed pledge to the Navy that is crazy, that would have every person in the Navy pledging to understand in some complex language that nobody understands.

-And I think it's extraordinarily dangerous, and I think the Biden administration in that sense is rapidly on the way to being uh the most dangerous administration in American history.
+And I think the Biden administration, in that sense, is rapidly on the way to being the most dangerous administration in American history.

-Well, I don't doubt that at all, and I think you're right on so many different fronts.
+And I think you're right on so many different fronts.

 You know, the void that Rush leaves, he's irreplaceable.

-That that's like ail I can't even imagine it.
+That's like, I can't even imagine it.

 And when people ask me, well, what does that mean?

-Because we just lost our best player.
+It means that we got to up our game because we just lost our best player.

-That's the that's the answer.
+That's the answer.

 Everyone has to up their game.

-I mean that.
+And I mean that.

 The whole team, the whole team has to pull together.

-Don't get sucked into the news media desire to have us fight a Republican civil war.
+Don't get sucked into the news media desire to have us fight a Republican Civil War.

-Let's focus on winning the House, winning back the Senate, and on creating and talking through a new generation of solutions based on exactly the list that you laid out.
+Let's focus on winning the House, winning back the Senate, and on creating and talking through a new generation of solutions based on exactly the list that you laid out, which I think is a very solid list and is at the heart of modern American conservatism.

-I I think I think Rush would have endorsed it.
+I think Rush would have endorsed it.

-He would want us to take the mantle of the fight, the passion, and I said yesterday, his bucket, we now know what his bucket list consisted of staying on the air, going through hell, these treatments, and not going on a trip, not climbing Mount Everest, no, or going to Hawaii.
+Staying on the air, going through hell, these treatments, and not going on a trip, not climbing Mount Everest or going to Hawaii.

 It was to be with his audience.